hiddenlayerai/hiddenlayer-local-model-scan-github-action/README.md

 Integrate model scanning into your continuous integration (CI) process with HiddenLayer's GitHub Actions (GHA) integration.
 This action can scan your models that are stored in a repository.

+## GitHub Runner Size

+> [!WARNING]
+> The default storage of a Github hosted runner is 14 GB.
+Some models can far exceed this limitation leading to the experience of a failure for the GitHub action to complete due to running out of disk space.
+Please reference the [Github Runner Sizing Guide](https://docs.github.com/en/actions/using-github-hosted-runners/using-larger-runners/about-larger-runners) to choose runners appropriate for the size of models you plan to scan.

 ## Inputs

 `model_path` (required): Path to the model(s), relative to root of your repository.